Hubert Hamilton: Early life

-Military career
+Early military career

 Lord Kitchener at the Peace Conference that ended the Second Boer War.
 Colonel Hamilton is seated on the extreme right.

 In the early 1880s Hamilton travelled to India with his regiment, and there was involved in the Burma Expedition from 1886 to 1888, remaining in the country as adjutant of his regiment from 1886 to 1890 and winning the campaign medal with two clasps.
-He was promoted to captain in December 1890.
-By 1896, after having attended the Staff College, Camberley, he was back in England, and was appointed an aide-de-camp to Major-General Thomas Kelly-Kenny, commanding an infantry brigade at Aldershot Garrison.
+He was promoted to captain in December 1890 and attended the Staff College, Camberley, from 1892–93.
+By 1896 he was back in England, and was appointed an aide-de-camp to Major-General Thomas Kelly-Kenny, commanding an infantry brigade at Aldershot Garrison.

-In the following year, Hamilton was involved in the Mahdist War, when he accompanied Sir Herbert Kitchener's army against the Mahdist forces, fighting at the battle of Atbara, the battle of Omdurman and, in November 1899 as Deputy Adjutant general, in the final advance against the Khalifa during the Battle of Umm Diwaykarat.
+In the following year, Hamilton was involved in the Mahdist War, when he accompanied Major General Sir Herbert Kitchener's army against the Mahdist forces, fighting at the battle of Atbara, the battle of Omdurman and, in November 1899 as deputy adjutant general (DAG), in the final advance against the Khalifa during the Battle of Umm Diwaykarat.
 He was mentioned in dispatches (5 September 1898) and rewarded for his service with the Distinguished Service Order (DSO) and the Imperial Ottoman Order (Fourth Class) from the Khedive of Egypt.

 In late 1899 Hamilton left Egypt and was immediately engaged in another war, against the Boers in South Africa, where he was again appointed aide-de-camp to Major-General Kelly-Kenny, by now commander of the 6th Division.
 From January 1900 he was a staff officer with the role of deputy assistant adjutant-general, and performed so well in this position that he was advanced to assistant adjutant-general in July 1900 and recommended to Lord Kitchener as a personal aide-de-camp and military secretary from November 1900.
 He was engaged in operations in the Orange Free State, Transvaal and Cape Colony and also saw action at the battle of Paardeberg, for which he was mentioned in dispatches three times (31 March 1900, 16 April 1901, 29 July 1902) and awarded the Queen's South Africa Medal with four clasps and King's South Africa Medal with two clasps.
 For his field service, he was appointed aide-de-camp to the King, and given a brevet promotion to colonel.